darrylanderson/dotfiles/README.md

 And for file management, [Midnight Commander](https://midnight-commander.org/).
 After all these years, orthodox file managers are still the most efficient way I've found to manage files.

 All colors are based off of the JetBrains Darcula color palette.

+## My work (OSX) terminal toolchain

+At work, I use OSX.
+My terminal is iTerm2, along with zsh.
+I also use Hammerspoon to help out with window management and launching apps.